 These checks are to ensure that GP practices are delivering on Standard One of the Primary Care Commissioning Framework (PCCF) which is the access standard for GP practices.

-Any anomalies identified by mystery shoppers are reported the same day to the CCG to that investigation can be taken by the Primary Care Contracting team.
+Any anomalies identified by mystery shoppers are reported the same day so that an investigation can be undertaken by the Primary Care Contracting team.